Skip to content

 • An assessee’s internal auditor cannot be appointed as a tax auditor.

-Q- What exactly is an audit report?
+Q-7.
+What exactly is an audit report?

 Ans : A tax auditor must submit his report in a prescribed form, which could be Form 3CA or Form 3CB, depending on whether the person carrying on business or profession is already mandated to have his accounts audited under another law.
-Form No. 3CB is required to submit when the person engaged in the business or profession is not mandated to have his accounts audited under another law.

 The tax auditor must provide the specified particulars in Form No. 3CD, which is part of the audit report, in the event of either of the aforementioned audit reports.

-Q- When and how should tax audit reports be provided?
+Q-8.
+When and how should tax audit reports be provided?

 Ans : The tax auditor must submit a tax audit report online using his login credentials as a Chartered Accountant.
 Taxpayers must also provide CA information in their login portal.